 Wingrove School has environmental awareness at the heart of its ethos.
-We have a team of children who every week recycle our waste paper and the Eco Warriors are becoming increasingly involved in environmental issues around school and the local area.
-We are currently working towards the Green Flag and have the Bronze Award.
+We have a team of children, the Eco Warriors, who are taking a lead on recycling and reducing waste in school.
+We are currently working towards the Green Flag and have the Silver Award.
 Good practice should be modelled by adults showing children that the world in which we live should be cared for.